stvliu/thingsboard.github.io/_includes/docs/user-guide/tbel.md

 Besides, most UDFs are relatively simple functions that transform or filter data, and we want to find a more effective way to execute them.

 Our search for existing Script/Expression Language (EL) implementations led us to the [MVEL](https://github.com/mvel/mvel).
-The ThingsBoard Expression Language (TBEL) is basically a [fork](https://github.com/thingsboard/tbel) of MVEL with some important security constraints, built-in memory management, and frequently used helper functions that are specific to ThingsBoard.
+The GridLinks Expression Language (TBEL) is basically a [fork](https://github.com/thingsboard/tbel) of MVEL with some important security constraints, built-in memory management, and frequently used helper functions that are specific to GridLinks.

 #### TBEL vs Nashorn